reoim/email_notification/README.md

+# Email Notification
+This repository provides sample python code to send email using Gmail SMTP server.
+It includes a sample script and instructions for deploying it as a Cloud Run Job, enabling automated or scheduled email notifications.

 ## Set configuration.yaml
 This YAML file stores the email settings to be used in the Cloud Run Job.
 Please refer to the description of each setting item below for configuration.